Preparing for Major Incidents

 ‘emergency preparedness, resilience and response’ (EPRR).
 There are a set of

-NHS EPRR Core Standards (issued by NHS England) , against which the Trust
+NHS EPRR Core Standards (issued by NHS England and NHS Improvement) , against which the Trust

 declared ‘Substantial Compliance’ and an action plan developed to ensure that